-Array: The array function is specific to variable texts as when it is used the text will change automatically, but the text object will not change.
+Array : The array function is specific to variable texts as when it is used the text will change automatically, but the text object will not change.
 Within Marker the variable text is a character string that increases the order by each different real-time change to the text element.
 As needed the user can increase each kind of variable text element to carry a rank order on that text element.
 Once the "Variable Text" box is checked and "Add" is selected a dialog box will appear as shown below:

-There are 8 types of variable text currently supported by Marker:
+Type Fixed text Serial number Date Time TCP/IP communication Serial communication File Keyboard SQL database There are 8 types of variable text currently supported by Marker: